-Roadblocks: As we are a new organization, we do not have a financial background to obtain mortgages or proof of a successful history.
+Roadblocks: As we are a new organization, we do not have a financial background to obtain mortgages.
 We also need to deal with a common attitude of “not-in-my backyard” which requires education and examples of positive findings.
 There are also a large amount of other not-for-profit organizations in the county requesting funding.
 Grants are generally not offered to startup businesses.

 - Rockland Recovery Homes is now a 501c3 organization